forgewiki/forgewiki/tutorials/damage-over-time.md

 Just like in the [part 1 objects](#part-1-objects) section, we're going add a _Named Location Volume_, give it its own name (Cure for this tutorial), and adjust its position and boundary according to our needs.

 Optionally, we can add an _Audio Emitter_ that will play a sound to indicate that the player has been cured of the poison.
+Forerunner Textures C is used for this tutorial.
 These are located under Gameplay -> Audio.

 ![Audio Emitter Properties](../.gitbook/assets/images/tutorials/damage-over-time/audio-emitter-properties.png)